alvzed/stickling/README.md

     3. Try to submit the form and verify that it doesn't submit and sends an error message
     4. Repeat step 3 for all the fields (except for the location fields as it isn't required)

-**Bugs that appeared** during this test is the fact that any user can go in and remove the required tag and submit the form.
+**Bugs that appeared** during this test is the fact that any user can go in and remove the required tag of any field and submit the form.
 This will be fixed in the future when server side validation is added.

 *This next step ties into the first test, it can be seen as a continuation of it.*
 2. Read posts: